joshdscan/joshdscan.github.io/README.md

 # Joshua Scantlebury

 Welcome to my GitHub portfolio!
-I'm Joshua, a passionate individual at the intersection of data science, biotechnology, and analytics, with a keen interest in applying my skills across various domains such as health and wellness, sports analytics, and financial literacy.
-Bilingual in English and French, I thrive in collaborative environments where problem-solving and analytical thinking are at the forefront.
+I'm Joshua, a passionate individual at the intersection of data science and biotechnology.I am Bilingual in English and French, I thrive in collaborative environments where problem-solving and analytical thinking are at the forefront.

 ## 🌟 Skills